hangle/Notecard/documents/DesignNotes/notecard.md

               }
 </code></pre>

-<p>The classes that render text are 'DisplayText', 'DisplayVariable' and 'BoxField';
+<p>The classes that render text are 'DisplayText', 'DisplayVariable' and 'BoxField'; <br />
 each extends the trait 'Visual' having an abstract method 'render()'.
 A simplified <br />
 version of 'render()' in 'DisplayText' in which 'awt.Component' methods are invoked:   </p>

 <pre><code>          def render() {
               setForeground(color)    //color= black